Gingerbread Latte Recipe

 1. Whip up the gingerbread syrup: In a small saucepan over medium heat, add all of the syrup ingredients except the vanilla extract.
 Simmer together for 5-7 minutes, whisking often.
 Remove from heat and whisk in the vanilla.
 Let it cool.
 Once cooled, run it through a sieve or coffee filter and transfer to a mason jar or other container.

-2. Add syrup to hot coffee: Add 2 tablespoons of gingerbread syrup and the hot coffee to a mug.
+2. Add syrup to hot espresso or strong coffee: Add 2 tablespoons of gingerbread syrup and the hot coffee to a mug.
 Stir together.

 3. Froth the milk and add it to the mug: In a milk frother, froth and heat the milk (if your frother does not warm the milk, warm the milk first on the stovetop).
 Pour the frothed milk into the mug.